 The error means that ID is simply deleted.
 Unfortunately, the Agent cannot know what might have deleted it and the best fix here is to remove the agent from the job and add it again so that it creates new ID.
-Also, for Sync jobs, it's possible to copy the ID from any other Agent in the job to avoid reindexing all the files.
+Do not attempt to copy ID file from another job or another peer.

 3. Share's identifying .sync/ID file is broken

 Basically it means that the content of ID file has changed for the agent.
 The most frequent reason for it is that this folder is used for another job by this agent and thus ID file has new job's identifier recorded there.
 It's highly advisable not to point the agent into same directory for different job.
 The fix here is to reorgranize the jobs so that agent syncs different directories with each job.
 You might want to contact support to get help on how to achieve your setup goals.